• Skip to primary navigation

 How to Use Red Enchilada Sauce

 *Use this as a braising sauce for chicken, beef, or pork, add it to pinto or black beans, or drizzle it on tacos, fajitas, and huevos rancheros.
-Of course, it's perfect for homemade enchiladas too!
+Of course, it's perfect for cheese enchiladas too!
+These black bean enchiladas are covered in tomatillo sauce which is also a great enchilada sauce.

 Ingredients